 She has written profiles, features, advertising copy, obituaries, press releases, and columns in magazines, company newsletters and newspapers, and written and produced corporate scripts.

 Since she stopped writing political speeches (after 13 years in the trenches), she has focused on writing for the web and presenting workshops on communications-related issues.

-Karen teaches the Writing for the Web Course and the Writing a Blog that will get Read Courses at SA Writers College.
+Karen tutors the Writing for the Web Course at the Writers College.